 - Follow steps 1 through 6.

-- Air fry them in a single layer, in batches, at 400°F for about 11 to 14 minutes.
+- Place the chicken in a single layer and don't crowd them.
+Air fry the chicken, in batches, at 400°F for about 9 to 12 minutes.
 Make sure you shake the basket a few times while you’re air frying them to get them crispy all over.